tsfordcoding/express-file-organization/README.md

-# Continuation of Robust Server Design - RESTful APIs
+# Continuation of Robust Server Design - Organizing Express File Structure

-Learning how to develop a server that follows representational state transfer constraints.
-Follows and adds to the starter file for robust server design in the Thinkful curriculum.
+Learning how to develop a server organization structure that adds controller and route files to an Express server.